vladigleba/vladigleba.github.io/posts/gospel/evil.md

 > For *all have sinned* and fall short of the glory of God.
 {% ct 'Romans 3:23' %}

-## Am I really sovereign in my fallen condition?
+## Am I really free in my fallen condition?

 > Know ye not, that to whom ye yield yourselves servants to obey, *his servants ye are to whom ye obey*; whether of sin unto death, or of obedience unto righteousness?
 {% ct 'Romans 6:16' %}